It is time to solve your math problem

 Step 1:

-We multiply the 1st row of the first matrix and 1st column of the second matrix, element by element.
-The answer goes in position (1, 1)
+Multiply the 1st row of the first matrix and 1st column of the second matrix, element by element.
+The result goes in the position (1, 1)

 Step 2:

-Now, we multiply the 1st row of the first matrix and 2nd column of the second matrix.
-The answer goes in position (1, 2)
+Now, multiply the 1st row of the first matrix and 2nd column of the second matrix.
+The result goes in the position (1, 2)

 Step 3:

-Now we multiply 2nd row of the first matrix and the 1st column of the second matrix.
-The answer goes in position (2, 1)
+Next, multiply 2nd row of the first matrix and the 1st column of the second matrix.
+The result goes in the position (2, 1)

 Step 4:

-Finally, we multiply 2nd row of the first matrix and the 2st column of the second matrix.
-The answer goes in position (2, 2)
+Finally, multiply 2nd row of the first matrix and the 2st column of the second matrix.
+The result goes in the position (2, 2)

 So, the result is: